bigDUnited/big-d-design-by-contract/README.md

 ```
 Contract.Requires(amount > 0);
 ```
-The upper line requires the amount argument which is passed to the Deposit function to be a positive number.
+The above line requires the amount argument which is passed to the Deposit function to be a positive number.

 ```
 Contract.Ensures(